M3 scout car: Development

-The M2 Scout Car was a development of the M1, tested in 1935 the almost identical looking M2 was larger and more powerful, designed with as many commercial components as possible to keep costs down it could accommodate a crew of seven.
+The M2 Scout Car was a development of the M1, tested in 1935.
+The almost identical-looking M2 was larger and more powerful, and designed with as many commercial components as possible to keep costs down.
+It could accommodate a crew of seven.
 The M2 Scout Car weighed 3.95 ST, was powered by a 94 hp engine and retained the top speed of 50 mph.
 Twenty M2 Scout Cars were delivered to the US Army.